 George Colburn (St. Paul) enlisted in the U.S. Air Force after high school, spending time at Clark Air Force Base in the Philippines, and serving several temporary duty assignments in Cam Rahn Bay, Vietnam.
 George has published two books of poetry and authored pieces in numerous literary journals.

-Larry Johnson (Golden Valley), a conscientious objector, served in the U.S. Army in the 1960s as an unarmed medic during the conflict in Vietnam.
+Larry Johnson (Golden Valley), a conscientious objector, served in the U.S. Army as an unarmed medic during the conflict in Vietnam.
 Larry is a past president of Veterans for Peace.
 He organizes World Storytelling Day each year, is author of the book, “SIXTY-ONE,” and is a volunteer with Veteran Resilience Project.

 Ret.
 Col. Laura Ludwig (Plymouth) began her military career in 1975 by enlisting in the Army National Guard.
 After basic training, she completed specialty training to serve as a field medic and operating room specialist.
 She worked as a certified surgical technician while attending nursing school and received a B.S. in Nursing from the University of Minnesota.
 Col. Ludwig mobilized to active duty for deployments in 2003, 2006, and 2009-10.
 In July 2011, she retired after more than 36 years of military service.

 Jessi Faue (Minneapolis) is a U.S. Army Veteran who served in the Michigan Army National Guard and deployed in 2005 for Operation Iraqi Freedom, staying on active duty before being medically discharged.
 Jessi is an activist for Veterans, women Veterans, and mental health.